Author(s): Marc-Olivier Strauss-Kahn

 Indeed, given the huge shifts in policies, exchange rates could have gyrated even more.
 Yet, most economies were affected almost simultaneously by these shocks and the inflation surge.
 Thus, Chart 5c (updating my 2020 paper

 ) shows, for instance, that the EA effective exchange rate (i.e. against major trading partners) has continued to gyrate less since 2020 than during and after the GFC.

 Chart 5: 5a.
 IMF Forecasts’ Revisions; 5b.
 Fed Hiking Cycles; 5c.
 Euro Area Effective Exchange Rate

 To sum up, this update confirms my 2020 view: comparing now and the GFC, there are fewer major similarities (uncertainty, analogous economic ups and downs, growing public debt to GDP) than significant differences: role of finance, dissimilar recession shapes and fiscal/monetary supports, fragmentation instead of cooperation, inflation contrast.
 And the current polycrisis is still unfolding!

 Some GFC lessons were learned.
 Yet, central banks were perceived as key firefighters against crises, and may now be criticized by some as pyromaniacs regarding their missions of monetary and financial stability.
-Such tough criticism needs to be carefully assessed in my forthcoming Policy Note.
+Such tough criticism needs to be carefully assessed in my 2023 Policy Note

 About the author